Rectangle-Technologies/jeevika-shah-jewellery-frontend/README.md

 - [ ] Shift mobile menu to left.
 - [ ] Add loaders whereever there is a delay/API call.
 - [ ] Increase height of jewellery card.
+- [ ] On the product page, add a check that sizes array should be greater than 1, only then give the select size option.

 Flow for user authentication: